concourse/concourse/release-notes/latest.md

   utilizing a `jsonb` index to perform a sort of 'set intersection' at the database level.
 It's pretty neato!

-* Now that the breaking change is out of the way, let's take a look at the metrics from our large-scale test environment and see if the whole thing was worth it from an efficiency standpoint.
+* **Improved metrics:** now that the breaking change is out of the way, let's take a look at the metrics from our large-scale test environment and see if the whole thing was worth it from an efficiency standpoint.

   The first metric shows the database CPU utilization: